Skip to main content

 Image result for 4th june 1756 calcutta attack

-Around December 29th 1756, Robert Clive executed a surprise attack on Nawab’s soldiers at Budge Budge via the Bhagirathi River, which was considered the gateway into Calcutta.
-They then marched ahead to ransack the town of Hoogly some 9kms away from the fort at Calcutta.
+Around December 29th 1756, Robert Clive executed a surprise attack on the Nawab’s soldiers at Budge Budge via the Bhagirathi River, which was considered the gateway into Calcutta.
+They then marched ahead to ransack the town of Hoogly, some 9 km away from the fort at Calcutta.
 The Nawab immediately led a troop of 30,000 to Calcutta from Murshidabad and reached Hoogly around 2nd January 1757.

-Although Nawab’s army was huge, Colonel Croot and Major Kilpatrick decided to surprise attack them around midnight of the same day.
+Although Nawab’s army was huge, Colonel Croot and Major Kilpatrick decided to surprise attack on them around midnight on the same day.
 Around 6am, amidst the firings, the Nawab lost around 60 of his trusted men and 300 soldiers.
 The firings continued until 9am when the Nawab decided to retreat.

-Calcutta and Fort Williams were recaptured by Robert Clive and the Nawab was made to sign the treaty of Alinagar, on 9th February 1757 with the conditions which he would no longer restrain the British from the privileges previously imposed and also not attack any British strongholds.
+Calcutta and Fort William were recaptured by Robert Clive, and the Nawab was made to sign the treaty of Alinagar on 9th February 1757, with the conditions that he would no longer restrain the British from the privileges previously imposed and also not attack any British strongholds.
 Many historians believed that while the Nawab was making merry at Murshidabad with his favourite wife Lutf-Un-Nisa Begam, it was Mir Jafar who suggested the British attack Calcutta at that hour.
-The Nawab now felt that there were traitors among his men and his lack of political sense and allegations turned the likes of Mir Jafar more against him.
+The Nawab now felt that there were traitors among his men, and his lack of political sense and allegations turned the likes of Mir Jafar more against him.

-After the treaty, Shiraj concentrated on his own administrative matters at Murshidabad while Robert Clive was trying to teach him a lesson.
+After the treaty, Siraj concentrated on his own administrative matters at Murshidabad while Robert Clive was trying to teach him a lesson.
 The motive of the British was clear.
-To show the other rulers of India, what will happen if they try to oppose British power.
+To show the other rulers of India what will happen if they try to oppose British power.

 Image result for clive capture chandannagar

-On 14th March, Clive decided to attack Chandannagore, a French colony under the Nawab’s supremacy.
-By 23rd March he and his troops reached Chandannagore and destroyed the French fortification and captured and ransacked the Nawab’s stronghold.
-The Battle of Chandannagore was fought between the French aided by the Nawab's soldiers and the British.
-This sudden attack angered Shiraj beyond tolerance.
+On 14th March, Clive decided to attack Chandan Nagore, a French colony under the Nawab’s supremacy.
+By 23rd March, he and his troops reached Chandan Nagore and destroyed the French fortification and captured and ransacked the Nawab’s stronghold.
+The Battle of Chandan Nagore was fought between the French, aided by the Nawab's soldiers, and the British.
+This sudden attack angered Siraj beyond tolerance.
 He was clear that without Mughal Emperor Alamgir’s permission, the British had no right to destroy his fortification and create their own without a battle.

 Before the Plassey: